 If you are awarded a full scholarship you will automatically be allocated a room and advised when to access the housing portal to accept your room offer.

-We also prioritise students with disabilities or medical conditions who can provide appropriate evidence from a specialist.
-This evidence must confirm that, in the specialist's opinion, your disability/condition makes it essential for you to stay in halls.
+We prioritise students with disabilities or medical conditions who can provide appropriate evidence from a doctor or specialist.
+This evidence must confirm that, in the doctor's or specialist's opinion, your disability or condition makes it essential for you to live in halls of residence.

 If you are considering submitting medical evidence in support of your application please read the Disability Assessment Guide.
 You are also required to complete the Medical Self-assessment form online.